Former Idaho lawmaker found guilty of raping intern

 At the time, von Ehlinger was a state representative from Lewiston, but he later resigned.

-Von Ehlinger faced felony charges of rape and sexual penetration with a foreign object.
+Von Ehlinger, 39, was found guilty Friday of rape.
+He was found not guilty of sexual penetration with a foreign object.

 The Associated Press generally does not identify people who say they have been sexually assaulted, and has referred to the woman in this case as “Jane Doe” at her request.

-“He laid me down … he removed his clothes … he climbed on top of me … in just his boxers.
-White T-shirt,” Doe said.
-“He tried to put his fingers between my legs and I closed my knees.”
+“He tried to put his fingers between my legs and I closed my knees,” Doe said.

 At that, she stood up.